EugeneVigonny/sf_site/README.md

 Your pr title/commit must follow the https://www.conventionalcommits.org/en/v1.0.0/

 ### PR review
+> Please read https://medium.com/@mrjoelkemp/giving-better-code-reviews-16109e0fdd36#.xa8lc4i23 to understand how a PR review should be conducted.

 We take PR review seriously.
-Please read https://medium.com/@mrjoelkemp/giving-better-code-reviews-16109e0fdd36#.xa8lc4i23 to understand how a PR review should be conducted.
 Be rational and strict in your review, make sure you understand exactly what the submitter's intent is.

 To submit a ticket for review, you must complete a few simple steps